tiagolr/gate12/README.md

   * Tempo sync or lfo rate (Hz)
   * Attack and release smooth
   * Pre and post waveform display
-  * Global tension control
   * MIDI trigger mode
   * Transient trigger mode

-## Tips

-  * Click the logo to show help screen with tips
-  * Ctrl for fine adjustments
-  * Double click to reset sliders
-  * Shift to toggle snap on/off
-  * Mouse wheel on view to change grid size
-  * Right click points to change point type
-  * Ctrl + right click view to erase points
-  * Right click view to paint using paint tool

 ## Download